KavitaGitCode/PreplaceJS/JS-Interview-Questions.md

  Js engines uses scope to manage the variable accessibility.

+ .
+Block Scope: it typically define by '{}' curly braces.
+Block is which where we wrapping multiple js statements and group together For Eg: for loop, or if else condition. 'let' and 'const' also has block scope.
+    2. Function Scope: Function scope has local variable so we can't use it  that local var outside of that function scope.
+THis local variable will be deleted after the completion of function.
+    3. Global Scope: If we created any variable on global scope we can access it from any place of that script file or any function scope or any block scope.
+It’s actually created on global level so u can access it with window key word.
+But variable created with 'let' you can't access it on window level but variable created with 'var' keyword you can access it.

 # What is Lexical Scope
     Lexcial means where the variable is inheritantly sitting inside source of code.

 # What is Lexical Environemnt
    When we innovke function, function execution context is created and put inside call stack.
 When function execution context created at that time lexical environment is also created.
    It contains local memory of that function plus its parents lexical environment.
    It stores, all variables and functions reference records of its parents lexcial scope.

+   short:
+   when?
+FI...FEC...and put in call stack..when FEC create at that time Lexcical ENV create
+   contains: LM + IPLE
+   Store: V & FRR of LPS

 # what is Scope CHain
 example: